 Child and Dependent Care Credit

 If you’re a parent who works and pays for child care, you may qualify for the Child and Dependent Care Credit.
-If you pay for one child under age 13, you can receive between $600 and $1,050.
-If you’re paying for two or more children under 13, you can receive between $1,200 and $2,100.
+If you pay for one child under age 13, you can receive up to $1,050.
+If you’re paying for two or more children under 13, you can receive up to $2,100.
 The amount of the credit depends on your income and how much you pay for the care.

 Update your W-4 withholdings

 When you start your job, you are required to fill out Form W-4 to calculate your withholdings.
-However, having a baby can change your withholdings because you gain a new dependent for tax purposes.
-Therefore, you should update this form with your employer after you have your new baby.
+You may need to adjust the amount being withheld after having a baby.
+Get with your employer to see if you should update your W-4 now that you have a dependent.

 Update your filing status